rancher/webhook/docs.md

 Prevent the creation of objects if the secret specified in `.spec.rkeConfig.etcd.s3.cloudCredentialName` does not exist.

+##### Pod Security Admission Configuration Template

+When `spec.defaultPodSecurityAdmissionConfigurationTemplateName` is set, the referenced `PodSecurityAdmissionConfigurationTemplate` must exist and the cluster's Kubernetes version must be 1.23 or above.
+The admission-configuration secret managed by the mutator, and the cluster fields derived from it, are also validated — except on server-side dry-run requests, where the mutator does not perform that secret management (see Mutation Checks); the template-existence and version checks still run on dry-run.
+The same applies on update, and the check that the secret was removed is skipped on dry-run deletes.

 #### On Update

 ##### Creator ID Annotation